petersatsuse/azure-compute-docs/articles/virtual-machines/linux/expand-disks.md

         --size-gb 200
     ```

    When you expand a managed disk, the updated size is rounded up to the nearest managed disk size.
-For a table of the available managed disk sizes and tiers, see [Understand Azure Disk Storage billing](../disks-understand-billing.md).

 1. Start your VM with [az vm start](/cli/azure/vm#az-vm-start).
 The following example starts the VM named *myVM* in the resource group named *myResourceGroup*: